-♣ Providing 2 ft of freeboard above the 100-year flood level resulted in a 4-foot increase in the base flood elevation over portions of the upstream floodplain.
+Providing 2 ft of freeboard above the 100-year flood level resulted in a 4-foot increase in the base flood elevation over portions of the upstream floodplain.
 The RW embankment would be raised over 6 ft in some areas, with an overall average rise of 4.4 ft.
 This additional fill would result in a backing up of floodwaters onto an additional 159 acres of private, State, and Native allotment property along the Resurrection River as compared to the No-Build option.
 Higher floodwater velocities could result in increased erosion and scour.
 A modification to the effective Flood Insurance Rate Map (FIRM) and Floodway Map would be required.
 The associated Letter of Map Revision (LOMR) would require extensive hydraulic analysis, would need to satisfy additional regulatory requirements, and would require public approval.

-♣ To build up and reinforce RW 13-31 would require placing riprap below the ordinary high water mark of the Resurrection River.
+To build up and reinforce RW 13-31 would require placing and maintaining riprap below the ordinary high-water mark of the Resurrection River.
 This has implications for fish habitat within the river as well as navigability concerns for the braided river channel.
 These potential impacts would require further analysis.

 Based on the above concerns, DOT&PF considered the floodplain impacts associated with Alternative 1.1 to be a significant floodplain encroachment as defined in Section 14.2.1.1 of the FAA 1050.1F Desk Reference (FAA Office of Environment and Energy 2015).
-This guidance further states that an alternative with a significant floodplain encroachment should not be selected if a practicable alternative exists, such as Alternative 2.2.
+Specifically, pursuant to Executive Order 11988 Floodplain Management, 42 Federal Register 26951, and DOT Order 5650.2, Floodplain Management and Protection, all FAA actions must avoid floodplains if a practicable alternative exists.
+Therefore, this guidance eliminates the selection of Alternatives such as Alternative 1.1 with the potential for a significant floodplain encroachment exists; such as Alternative 2.2.
 Alternative 2.2 does not qualify as a significant floodplain encroachment.
 In fact, it would also allow for the eventual breaching of RW 13-31, thereby restoring part of the original floodplain.